 Arrive in Oslo, your gateway to the Arctic.
 On arrival, you are met and escorted to your hotel.
-This evening, meet fellow guests for a welcome dinner and cocktail reception.
+This evening, meet fellow guests for a welcome cocktail reception and dinner.

 Norway | Oslo to Longyearbyen

 Board an early morning charter flight to Longyearbyen, the capital of Svalbard, also known as Spitsbergen, the sovereign Arctic archipelago of Norway.
 It is one of the most remote groups of islands on the planet, with nearly two-thirds of its surface covered in luminous glaciers.
 Tour the tiny town and its Arctic Museum.
-This afternoon, board your expedition cruiser, ‘Le Boreal.’
+This afternoon, board your luxury expedition cruiser.